enormandeau/mapcomp/README.md

 ## Introduction

-MapComp facilitates the visual comparison among linkage maps of similar taxons in order to assess their quality and to simplify the exploration of their genomic evolution.
-The novelty of the approach lies in the use of a reference genome in order to maximize the number of marker pairs that can be compared among maps, even when completely different library preparation protocols have been used to create the map markers.
-As such, it requires the existence of an assembled genome for a species that is phylogenetically close to the species with the maps that are being compared.
+MapComp facilitates visual comparisons among linkage maps of closely-related species in order to assess their quality and to simplify the exploration of their chromosomal differences.
+The novelty of the approach lies in the use of a reference genome in order to maximize the number of marker pairs comparable among maps, even when completely different library preparation protocols have been used to create the map markers.
+As such, MapComp requires the existence of at least a contig-level assembly for a species that is phylogenetically close to the target species.

 ## Using MapComp